ocaml/platform-blog/opam-pin.md

 depends: "ocamlfind" {build}
 ```

-After filling this with some details (most importantly the dependencies and
+After adding some details (most importantly the dependencies and
 build instructions), I can just save and exit.
-Much like other system tools like
+Much like other system tools
-`visudo`, it checks for syntax errors immediately:
+such as `visudo`, it checks for syntax errors immediately:

 ```
 [ERROR] File "/home/lg/.opam/4.01.0/overlay/ocp-reloc/opam", line 13, character 35-36: '.' is not a valid token.